IAEA expected to win member state backing for expanded Iran role

 Of that amount, "extrabudgetary voluntary contributions of about 5.5 million euros are needed", the report said.

-Diplomats said they did not expect any difficulties in raising the money in view of the political importance in ending a decade-old international dispute over Iran's nuclear program.
+Diplomats said they did not expect any difficulties in raising the money in view of the political importance in ending a decade-old international dispute over Iran's nuclear programme.

 "A number of countries have indicated that they can contribute to the financing," one Western diplomat said.